axess-kun/unity-shortcut-playmode/README.md

 ## Features

 * Use `F5` shortcut key to enter PlayMode with your scene.
-* When exit play mode, automatically back to your editting scene (before enter play mode) without losing anything you modified.
+* When exit play mode, automatically back to your editing scene (before enter play mode) without losing anything you modified.

 ## How to set a startup scene